 Hey, we get it, you’re in a hurry.
 But do us—and yourself—a favor and make sure to take the time to let the nuts and seeds cool to room temperature after you roast them and before you sprinkle them on the chocolate.
 If you rush this, they’ll melt the chocolate and mar the surface.
 And we all know there’s nothing worse than chocolate bark with a marred surface.
 Actually, that’s not true.
 What’s worse is having to flick any offending seeds or nuts that you don’t care for from the surface of chocolate bark, an easily remedied situation seeing as you can vary the toppings according to your whim, adding or omitting as you deem fit.
 We’re thinking hopped dried fruits—figs or pears or what have you—wouldn’t be a terrible complement to the hazelnuts and pistachios and pumpkin seeds.
 Or if those aren’t your thing, almonds or walnuts could easily stand in.
 Up to you.

-Hazelnut, Pumpkin Seed, and Pistachio Dark Chocolate Bark Recipe
+Hazelnut, Pumpkin Seed, Pistachio Chocolate Bark

 - Quick Glance